home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 Not supported in [limited templates](#limited-templates).

-- `distance()` will measure the distance in kilometers or miles between home, entity, or coordinates.
+- `distance()` measures the distance between home, an entity, or coordinates.
+The unit of measurement (kilometers or miles) depends on the system's configuration settings.
 - `closest()` will find the closest entity.

 #### Distance examples